nexmo-se/dialogflow-cx-connector/README.md

 See https://github.com/nexmo-se/dialogflow-cx-voice-application for a **sample Voice API application** using this Dialogflow CX connector code to connect voice calls to a DF CX agent.

+## Voice responses

+This connector code will send back Dialogflow agent's Text-to-Speech (TTS) voice responses over the same WebSocket in the other direction.

 ## Transcripts

 This connector code will send caller's speech transcript, and Dialogflow agent's response transcript to the Voice API application via webhook calls.